 Figure 1: Unit Selection during the synthesis of the word two (/t/uw/), the dash edges represent the path of minimal cost

-For the digit synthesis test, the output of six different systems for synthesized speech and one control system (the natural speech recording) were presented to each listener.
-The six different synthesis methods were then compared.
+For the digit synthesis test, the output of six different systems for synthesized speech and one control system (real speech recording) were presented to each listener.
+Six different synthesis methods for digit synthesis were compared.

 3.1.
 Synthesizers Compared